|

 See some of the author's VCDs.

-142 pages, photographs and a summary sequence at the end
+142 pages, with a summary sequence at the end

 202 pages, photographs and a summary sequence at the end